 ACRE’s residency takes place every summer in rural Southwest Wisconsin.
 The residency facilities include numerous buildings which provide for expansive communal work spaces, a screen-printing studio, an outdoor wood shop, an art and tech facility, a sound studio, a fibers studio and a ceramics studio.
-Shared accommodations are all recently built from salvaged timbers and furnished with individual bathrooms, kitchenettes, and decks.
+Shared accommodations are hand built from salvaged timbers and furnished with individual bathrooms, kitchenettes, and decks.
 All meals are provided, and are prepared daily using ingredients grown in the surrounding area, which is renowned for its organic and sustainable agriculture and dairy farms.

 Residents have the opportunity to expand upon their individual practices and take part in optional programming within a collaborative community.
 A number of visiting artists are invited to conduct studio visits and present lectures, discussions, workshops and other non-traditional programming.
 ACRE hosts 20-25 residents during each 14-day long session.